arrow_back

 • The Expanded Home Health Value-Based Purchasing (HHVBP) Model is transitioning Medicare reimbursements from fee-for-service to value-based payment, starting with Traditional Medicare.
 Based on the HHA’s performance, CMS will either lower or raise payments by -5% to 5%

-Quality of Care is becoming the primary lever for economic performance.
+Quality of Care is the primary lever for economic performance.

 While CMS has only recently linked HHA payments to performance, it has long been interested in tracking performance and patient outcomes, beginning with the OASIS (Outcome and Assessment Information Set) survey in 1999, which serves as the basis for today’s Quality of Patient Care Star Ratings.

-These star ratings summarize an agency’s quality of care on a simple 5-point scale, enabling patients and their providers to choose the most suitable home health care partner.
+These star ratings summarize an agency’s quality of care on a simple 5-point scale, enabling patients and their prescribers to choose the most suitable home health care partner.

 To remain competitive in 2026, HHAs must understand their care performance in context of the broader home health market and innovate to achieve better patient outcomes, higher star ratings, and sustainable economic growth.